nodalida2021/nodalida2021.github.io/cfp.md

 Submissions must be anonymous, i.e. not reveal author(s) on the title page or through self-references.
 Papers must be submitted digitally, in PDF, and uploaded through the on-line conference system.
 Paper submissions that violate either of these requirements will be returned without review.

-We particularly encourage the submission of papers on completed or on-going work, where the first author is a Master or PhD student.
-This should be indicated at submission type.

 The page limits for submissions are: up to eight pages for regular papers, and up to four pages for short papers and demo papers.
-For all three submission types, these page limits do /not/ include additional pages with bibliographic references.
+For all three submission types, these page limits do *not* include additional pages with bibliographic references.

-DOUBLE SUBMISSION
+### DOUBLE SUBMISSION and PRE-PUBLICATION

 Papers that have been or will be submitted to other venues must indicate this at submission time, and must be withdrawn from the other venues if accepted to NoDALiDa 2019.
 Authors of papers accepted for presentation at NoDALiDa must notify the program chairs by the camera-ready deadline as to whether the paper will be presented.

-PRE-PUBLICATION

-NoDALiDA follows the ACL policy an anonymization and anonymity period. [https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation]
+NoDALiDA follows the [ACL policy an anonymization and anonymity period](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation).

-The anonymity period for NoDaLiDa 2019 is from April 30, 2019.;
+The anonymity period for NoDaLiDa 2019 is from April 30, 2019.

-SUBMISSION MANAGEMENT
+### SUBMISSION MANAGEMENT

 Submissions to the conference must be uploaded electronically, obeying the above requirements and no later than (end of day, world-wide):

-Friday, May 31, 2019
+**Friday, May 31, 2019**

 NoDaLiDa 2019 utilizes the EasyChair conference management system for submission, reviewing, and preparation of proceedings.